Assad Sheikholeslami Sanandaji: Biography

-Dr. Sheikholeslami was an advisor to President Mohammad Khatami during his 8 years of presidency with the focus on the issues related to the Sunni population of Iran.
+Dr. Sheikholeslami was an advisor to President Mohammad Khatami during his eight years of presidency with a focus on the issues related to the Sunni population of Iran.
 He was also a chairman at Tehran University.

 He is a Sunni Kurd.
 Dr. Sheikholeslami is the author of two books on Kalam and continues to teach and advise graduate students at Tehran University.
 He is also a member of the advisory board for all universities in the western region of Iran.